begleysm/ipwatch/README.md

 https://github.com/begleysm/ipwatch

-2021-08-03
+2022-04-04

 ## Description
-This program gets your external IP address, checks it against your "saved" IP address and, if a difference is found, emails you the new IP.
+This program gets your external & internal IP addresses, checks them against your "saved" IP addresses and, if a difference is found, emails you the new IP's.
 This is useful for servers at residential locations whose IP address may change periodically due to actions by the ISP.

 ## Usage Examples
 [config] = path to an IPWatch configuration file